How to Create a Table of Contents in PDF?

 But why is creating a TOC important for PDF accessibility?
 Keep reading to learn more.

-Importance of Table of Contents in PDF Accessibility
+What is the Importance of Table of Contents in PDF Accessibility?

 A table of contents (TOC) plays a key role in improving the accessibility and usability of a PDF.
 Here’s why: